kishanchand9989/Excel-Mother-of-Business-Intelligence/README.md

 ## **-------------------- **Excel: Mother-of-Business-Intelligence** -----------**

-**🎯 Excel Proficiency**: Developed advanced Excel skills through practical application, by creating a expense tracker sheet and various kind of Bussiness Reports to fetch  Invaluable insights from the data for the  following Tasks
+**🎯 Excel Proficiency**: Performed various multiple tasks to Enhance my advanced Excel skills through practical applications,by providing Invaluable insights from the data for the  following Tasks

 **TASK-1**